oracle/oci-cloud-controller-manager/test/e2e/cloud-provider-oci/README.md

 ## Running FSS in-transit encryption tests

-The two FSS in-transit encryption tests need the oci-fss-utils package to be installed on the nodes running the tests.
+The statically provisioned FSS in-transit encryption tests need the oci-fss-utils package to be installed on the nodes running the tests.
 The package is needed to be downloaded from [here][4] and installed on the applicable nodes.
 In addition to this, the below label is to be added using the command for each of the nodes which have the package installed to help the test suite recognise the applicable nodes.
 ```bash
 kubectl label nodes <node-name> oke.oraclecloud.com/e2e.oci-fss-util=installed
 ```
+Please refer [FSS Network Setup][5] for FSS setup.

 ## Running Block Volume expansion tests

-The three BV expand tests need the cluster version and nodepool version to be 1.19+
+The BV expand tests need the cluster version and nodepool version to be 1.19+

 ## Additional Debug Options when running tests on existing cluster